yhdgms1/novely/docs/guide/translation.md

 ## Custom Languages

 Although it may be rare, you can create your own language.
-This could be a mame language, or you could implement some form of censorship, such as excluding obscene words from a children's version.
+This could be a meme language, or you could implement some form of censorship, such as excluding obscene words from a children's version.

 ```ts
 const engine = novely({